-Other than that...this is flare up season for me.
-Living, writing and working in this particular body, with this disability, means that periods of hibernation are a necessity not a luxury.
+...as of right now are on hold.
+Flare-up season has become flare-up year.
+Living, writing and working in this particular body, with this disability, means that sometimes extended periods of hibernation are a necessity not a luxury.
 There are walls that cannot be scaled.
-Not many events for a while, so in the meantime, part of a past essay for context as I grapple with disability aesthetics in fiction - on short stories and ME/CFS.
+I'm taking a necessary break from events right now, so in the meantime, here's part of a past essay for context as I grapple with disability aesthetics in fiction - on short stories and ME/CFS.
 Follow this link for the whole piece:

 A short story can be held in one hand.
 It can be read in one sitting and it is whole in its own incompleteness – that is to say incomplete only when held against the long form.
 The ‘incompleteness’ is an illusion because the short story is moment to moment, it is present, and not one word can be extraneous.